hajowieland/terraform-oci-k8s/README.md

-# Terraform Kubernetes on Oracle Cloud Infrastructure
+# Terraform Kubernetes on Oracle Cloud Infrastructure (OKE)

 This repository contains the Terraform module for creating a simple but ready-to-use Kubernetes Cluster on Oracle Container Engine for Kubernetes (OKE).

-It uses the latest available Kubernetes version available in the Oracle Cloud region and creates a kubeconfig file at completion.
+It uses the latest available Kubernetes version available in the Oracle Cloud Infrastructure region and creates a kubeconfig file at completion.

 - [Terraform Kubernetes on Oracle Cloud](#Terraform-Kubernetes-on-Oracle-Cloud)